Arkansas passes bill restricting access to medical treatments for transgender children

 “This bill is harmful in two ways,” Beers said.
 “One, it threatens the health and well-being of transgender youth, and two, it puts politicians rather than pediatricians in charge of a child’s medical care.”

-Under the legislation, titled the Save Adolescents from Experimentation (SAFE) Act, the state would prohibit public funds from being granted to organizations or entities that provide gender transition procedures to people under 18.
+Under the legislation, titled the Save Adolescents from Experimentation (SAFE) Act, the state would prohibit public funds from being granted to organizations or entities that provide gender-affirming procedures to people under 18.
 It would ban state-owned facilities from providing transition-related care and would prohibit Arkansas’s Medicaid program from reimbursing or providing coverage for gender-affirming care to people under 18.
-If signed into law, doctors who provide gender-affirming care to minors would be subject to losing their licenses.
+If the bill is signed into law, doctors who provide gender-affirming care to minors would be subject to losing their licenses.

 In a Senate committee hearing last week, one of the bill’s Republican sponsors, state Rep. Robin Lundstrum, compared gender-affirming treatments to surgical and chemical “mutilation,” and said children should not be allowed to make such decisions before they turn 18.